0-robinson-1/0-robinson-1.github.io/docs/README-blockchain-app-v2.md

 ## 3. V2 App Architecture

 New wallets come with 10 robinson coins and 1 testnet Sol.
-Robinson coins are the currency in the blockchain-app and testnet Sol is there to pay for the transaction fees for sending 0R1 (robinson).
+Robinson coins are the currency in the blockchain-app and testnet Sol is there to pay the transaction fees for sending 0R1 (robinson).
 These 2 coins each have their own way of getting to the user and they determine the Apps Architecture.

+## 3.1 Goals of V2

+1. Users must always be able to send 0R1 tokens (our app coin) even if public faucets are dry.
+2. New wallets are instantly usable (have both 0R1 and enough testnet SOL for fees).
+3. Wallets never get “rent-deleted” because of 0 SOL balance.
+4. Prevent faucet abuse but keep the app feel “free” for real users.
+5. Focus only on 0R1 token transfers (no SOL transfers between users any more).

-## 3.1 Robinson Coins
+## 3.2 Robinson Coins

 I recently created a couple of RobinSon coins on Solana test net.